 1. Standard Product Discounts

-You can also schedule a sale in order to specify when you want the new price to be active.
+You can also schedule a sale to specify when you want the new price to be active.
 This lets you choose both start and end dates.

 With this feature, you can easily apply your discounts in advance and even promote your sale ahead of time.
 This works particularly well for holiday-based sales.